 Whose products do we offer?
-We offer products from a small panel of insurers for motor insurance both private and commercial and we will advise and make a recommendation for you after we have assessed your needs.
+We offer products from a panel of insurers for personal and commercial insurances and we will advise and make a recommendation for you after we have assessed your needs.
 Please ask for details of our panel of insurers.

-Is subject to a £25.00 charge and we will not refund any commission reclaimed by your insurers.
+Cancellation: Is subject to a £25.00 charge and we will not refund any commission reclaimed by your insurance company.

 If you pay your insurance by instalments, a service charge will apply.
-If you pay by direct debit, an interest charge will apply and in addition to the interest charge a £25.00 set up fee may be payable.
+If you pay by direct debit, an interest charge will apply.
 Additional charges may apply in the event of direct debit default.
 (Please refer to your personal credit agreement).
 The company reserves the right to charge interest on overdue amounts at 8% p.a. over HSBC’s minimum lending rate.
 In the case of non – payment, if an outstanding debt is handed to a collection agent, the debtor understands that they will bear all legal and collection costs.

 What to do if you have a complaint.
 If you wish to register a complaint please contact us in writing to the address overleaf, or by email to email@example.com or by telephone.
 If we cannot settle your complaint you may be able to refer to the Financial Ombudsman Service.

 We are covered by the Financial Services Compensation Scheme (FSCS) and you may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the claim circumstances.
 For compulsory classes of insurance, a valid claim is covered 100% of the first £2000 and 90% of the remainder of the claim.
 Further information about the compensation scheme is available from the FSCS.